BlakeACollins/Pokedex/README.md

 # Pokedex

-A react exercise making a Pokedex.
+A React exercise making a Pokedex.